 Revenues at the Cable Network Programming segment increased for fiscal 2017, as compared to fiscal 2016, primarily due to higher affiliate fee and advertising and other revenues.
-The increase in affiliate fee revenue was primarily attributable to higher average rates per subscriber across all networks, led by contractual rate increases on existing agreements and the effect of new agreements, partially offset by the impact of lower average number of subscribers at certain networks, which is consistent with industry trends.
+The increase in affiliate fee revenue was primarily attributable to higher average rates per subscriber across all networks, led by contractual rate increases on existing agreements and the effect of new agreements, partially offset by the impact of lower average number of subscribers at FOX News.
+The decrease in the average number of subscribers at FOX News was due to a reduction in subscribers to traditional MVPDs, partially offset by increased subscribers to online video distributors.
 The increase in advertising and other revenues was primarily due to higher ratings and pricing at FOX News and higher ratings from the broadcast of the MLB postseason games at FS1.

 Cable Network Programming Segment OIBDA increased for fiscal 2017, as compared to fiscal 2016, primarily due to the revenue increases noted above partially offset by higher expenses.
 Operating expenses increased principally due to higher sports programming rights amortization and production costs, including the MLB and NASCAR rights.
-Selling, general and administrative expenses decreased primarily due to lower compensation expenses, including the impact of the management and employee transitions and restructuring at the Cable Network Programming segment (See Note 4 - Restructuring Programs to the accompanying Audited Combined Financial Statements of Fox under the heading "Fiscal 2017").
+Selling, general and administrative expenses decreased primarily due to lower compensation expenses, including the impact of the management and employee transitions and restructuring at the Cable Network Programming segment (See Note 4-Restructuring Programs to the accompanying Audited Combined Financial Statements of FOX under the heading "Fiscal 2017").